alicialw/end-poem/README.md

 * The poem scrolls slowly across the screen, taking nearly ten minutes to complete.
 While manual scrolling is intentionally challenging, users can press Escape to navigate.
 * The term "Minecraft aesthetic" often implies serene in-game landscapes enhanced by realistic shaders and the default texture pack.
 For this project, I converted real-world photos into 2D dithered images to capture a similar feel.

+As of July 26th 2024, this site is optimized for desktop browsing on Chromnium browsers only.